Education Health and Care Plans (including personal budgets)

 - check your EHCP to ensure you are happy with it

 - help you recognise the difference between goals, aspirations and outcomes

-The Sandwell Independent Supporter Service is provided by two organisations
+The Sandwell Independent Supporter Service is provided by the organisation KIDS

 Contact details for the KIDS Independent Supporter Service are as follows: